dilis/timeservice/README.md

    `./mvnw package`  on Linux, or
     `mvnw.cmd` on Windows
 2. Build the container
-   `docker build -t avaloq docker/Dockerfile .`
+   `docker build -t avaloq -f docker/Dockerfile .`